Sr Judith Christy, a listening ear for children, celebrates her Diamond JubileePrint

 Although your days at the Children’s Hospital are shortened now, you have an important role at Mononia as a community member supporting the Staff there, the Sisters, looking out for the little things to do to make community homely and happy.

-Written by the Congregational Leader, Sr Clare Nolan rsc
+- Sr Clare Nolan rsc